 - Underground mining causes huge amounts of waste earth and rock to be brought to the surface – waste that often becomes toxic when it comes into contact with air and water.

 - It causes subsidence as mines collapse and the land above it starts to sink.
-This causes serious damage to buildings.
+This [can cause] serious damage to buildings.

 - Coal mining also produces greenhouse gas emissions.